-- 1. 10 other Inorganic Contaminants were monitored in CY16, but results were non-detectable. - No MCL established.
+- $1.\ \ 10\ other\ Inorganic\ Contaminants\ were\ monitored\ in\ CY17,\ but\ results\ were\ non-detectable.$ - No MCL established for Sodium and Corrosivity.
 Monitoring is required so that levels can be made available upon request.
-33 Synthetic Organic Chemicals were monitored in CY16, but results were non-detectable. - The MCL for Total Trihalomethanes and Haloacetic Acids is based on an annual average of quarterly samples.
-The AL for Lead and Copper is based on a 90th percentile value i.e., no more than 10% of all sampled taps.
+Monitoring Violation Sampling in May 2017 was not conducted.
+This was corrected immediately, and all other routine samples were negative for Total Coliform Bacteria. - 4.
+21 Synthetic Organic Chemicals were monitored in CY17, but results were non-detectable. - 5.
+2 other Radionuclides were monitored in CY17, but results were non-detectable.
+6. The AL for Lead and Copper is based on a 90th percentile value i.e., no more than 10% of all sampled taps.